-The past years of the Summer Institute have included masterclasses, talks, and performances with a great number of amazing artsists including Paul Lansky, Steve Mackey, Dan Trueman, Steve Reich, Steve Schick, Dan Deacon, Martin Schmidt (of Matmos), Joe Gramley, Barbara White, Lukas Ligeti, Grey McMurray, Cenk Ergun, NEXUS, Tristan Perich, Suzanne Farrin, Mark Dancigers, Dennis Desantis, Doug Perkins and Stuart Saunders Smith, Garry Kvistad, Russell Hartenberger.
+The past years of the Summer Institute have included masterclasses, talks, and performances with a great number of amazing artsists including Caroline Shaw, Paul Lansky, Steve Mackey, Dan Trueman, Steve Reich, Steve Schick, Angélica Negrón, Dan Deacon, Martin Schmidt (of Matmos), Juri Seo, Barbara White, Lukas Ligeti, Grey McMurray, Cenk Ergun, NEXUS, Joan Tower, Tristan Perich, Suzanne Farrin, Mark Dancigers, Dennis Desantis, and Sarah Kirkland Snider.

 The Institute’s Mission

 The emergence of the percussion group as a standard ensemble has been one of the most exciting developments in contemporary western music.
 Sō Percussion was formed to expand this important voice in the 21st century, taking a cue from groups in North America and Europe, as well as the pioneering composers who inspired them.

 Since its inception in 1999, education has become an increasingly important part of Sō’s mission.
 Its members share a firm belief that inherent in an artist’s career is a responsibility to pass on practical advice and mentorship to young artists.
 The Sō Percussion Summer Institute seeks to fulfill this promise by providing a unique educational opportunity to percussionists and composers at one of the most critical stages of their development.
 The program offers a hands-on experience that brings the practical and theoretical together:

 - Commissioning/Creating new music

 - Fruitful collaboration with and among artists

 Deadline for Online Submission is Feb 1, 2019 for all materials.

 The following materials will be required for all applicants:

 - Completed 2019 Application Form (online)